The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: Approximate Equilibrium in Models with Aggregate Risk

 } exist in the limit as $t\to\infty$.
 Because of the implicit structure of the system composed of \eqref{lin-split}, \eqref{Taylor}, \eqref{mclr-lin-a} and \eqref{no-fp-2-0}, the existence of these limits is very difficult to establish generically by way of the usual fixed point argument.
 Nevertheless, it will be shown below that, at least in the benchmark example that we borrow here from~\cite{KS98}, the convergence of the mappings above as $t\to\infty$ is rather easy to establish numerically, i.e., by following the general iteration strategy from \ref{main-proc} for a sufficiently large number of periods one arrives at successive copies of these mappings that coincide (in uniform distance) within a prescribed threshold.
 We stress, however, that the procedure that we are about to outline and implement does not require time invariance: the program returns equilibrium allocations for any time horizon, irrespective of whether increasing the time horizon results into (numerically confirmed) convergence or not.

 \begin{nit}{Remark} It is clear from \eqref{no-fp-x} that if $g_{\infty ,\tts x,\tts A^*,\tts u}^{y,\tts v} = \lim_{t\to\infty}g_{t,\tts x,\tts A^*,\tts u}^{y,\tts v}$ were to exist, then time-invariant version of the transport $\T_{\infty,x}^y( A^*) = \lim_{t\to\infty}\T_{t,x}^y( A^*)$ also exists.
 However, the dependence of the transport on both the present productivity state $x$ and on the future one $ y $ does not go away.
-As a result, the state variable $A^*$ fluctuates in the random environment of the productivity shocks even when the time horizon is pushed to $\infty$. \footnote{As we are about to see below, fluctuations in the random environment of the productivity shocks does not entail fluctuations in perfect sync with the productivity shocks.}
+As a result, the state variable $A^*$ fluctuates in the random environment of both, present and future, productivity shocks even when the time horizon is pushed to $\infty$~-- see footnote \ref{ftn82148}, \ref{main-q}, and \ref{n2}.
+As we are about to see below~-- see Fig.~\ref{fgKS-IK} and \ref{rem85521}~-- even in the long run, some very special cases notwithstanding, one cannot hope to be able to attach a single population average to every realized productivity state, i.e., the fluctuations in the population average are much more dispersed than the fluctuations in the productivity state, even as the latter is the only cause of the former.

 \end{nit}

 \begin{nit}{Krusell-Smith's strategy compared} In the present setup, the transport of installed ca\-pi\-tal is given by the mapping {\abovedisplayskip=5pt plus 3.5pt minus 1.5pt\belowdisplayskip=5pt plus 3.5pt minus 1.5pt\belowdisplayshortskip=5pt plus 3.5pt minus 1.5pt